tstidwill/new-leaf/README.md

 ### Endpoints

-**GET /locations**
+**GET /leaves **

-- Get all locations within a distance of a location
+- Get all locations within 1km of inputted postal code

 Parameters:

 - Postal code: User-provided as a string
-- Distance from: User provided as a number of km

 Response: